MjCote/CHEM-308/PChem-Topics.md

 ### Applications
 #### Orbitals and Energy Levels
 You are already familiar with some of these concepts, but may not have encountered them expressed in the language of linear algebra.
-For example, the energies of the levels available to an electron in a hydrogen atom are the \emph{eigenvalues} of the energy operator for a hydrogen atom.
+For example, the energies of the levels available to an electron in a hydrogen atom are the _eigenvalues_ of the energy operator for a hydrogen atom.
 The orbitals of the hydrogen atom are the states with well defined energy.
-They are the \emph{energy eigenstates}---the states represented by eigenvectors of the hydrogen atom energy operator.
+They are the _energy eigenstates_---the states represented by eigenvectors of the hydrogen atom energy operator.

 Since there are an infinite number of energy levels and orbitals, the energy operator for the hydrogen atom must be represented by an $$\infty\times \infty$$ matrix.
 Fortunately we can usually truncate this matrix when tackling chemical problems, and focus on a small subset of the energy levels and orbitals (energy eigenvalues and eigenstates).

 #### Electron Spin
 We are now ready to apply all this to a (superficially) simple system.
-Every chemistry student has encountered the fact that electrons are said to have two spin states with well-defined energy, ``spin up'' and ``spin down.''
-In the simplest level of description we think of these two states as corresponding to the particle's magnetic dipole being aligned with or against an external magnetic field, respectively.\footnote{Later we will refine this description of the orientation of a magnetic moment with respect to particular axes.} Because there are only two states with well-defined energy we can immediately draw the following conclusions:
+Every chemistry student has encountered the fact that electrons are said to have two spin states with well-defined energy, "spin up" and "spin down."
+In the simplest level of description we think of these two states as corresponding to the particle's magnetic dipole being aligned with or against an external magnetic field, respectively.
+(Later we will refine this description of the orientation of a magnetic moment with respect to particular axes.)
+Because there are only two states with well-defined energy we can immediately draw the following conclusions:

-..* Energy in this system is represented by a 2 $$\times$$ 2 matrix ..* There are two energy eigenvectors
+  * Energy in this system is represented by a 2 $$\times$$ 2 matrix
+  * There are two energy eigenvectors
-..* Each eigenvector has two elements
+  * Each eigenvector has two elements
-..* There are two energy eigenvalues.
+  * There are two energy eigenvalues.

 We can now rewrite our eigenvector equation as it applies to this situation.
 First we adopt the following mathematical notation: